melissaboiko/pspsps/README.md

 for most ppl u can just call `pspsps` n it will work! probably (｡•̀ᴗ~)-✧

 u can control colours, backnyends n stuff.
-call it with -h, the options should be self-explanyative.
+call it with `-h`, the options should be self-explanyative.

 if it looks wrong try with less colours!

-the more columns and lines in your terminyal, the better the drawings will look.
+the more columns and lines u can use, the better the drawings will look. if you want to use the whooole screen width, try `-w`! but it can draw the catgirls taller than the terminyal n need scroll.  why not use it with `pspsps -w|less -R` (＾ 〜)–☆

 catgirls are kindly provided by Safebooru.
 u can call other peoples too with `--tags`. like